NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Historian had one chance to pull off 'the greatest shot in television' and he nailed it one take
+Historian had one chance to pull off 'the greatest shot in television,' and he nailed it

-People have been playing the clip repeatedly for years just as Voyager 2 is still relaying information.
+People have been playing the clip repeatedly for years even as Voyager 2 relays new information.

-Historian had one chance to pull off 'the greatest shot in television' and he nailed it one take
+Historian had one chance to pull off 'the greatest shot in television,' and he nailed it

 Image of journalist James Burke standing in front of a spacecraft lifting | Photo credits: Getty Images and BBC Archives.

-When non-fiction TV shows are filmed during real-life events, the host only gets one take to capture the moment in the best way possible.
-On August 20, 1977, when Voyager 2 was set for lift-off from Cape Canaveral, Florida, BBC was filming Season 1 of “Connections” at the same location.
-The episode’s host, science historian James Burke, had only one chance to synchronize his script with the moment of Voyager’s launch.
+When non-fiction TV shows are filmed during live events, the host only has one shot to capture the moment.
+On August 20, 1977, as Voyager 2 prepared for lift-off from Cape Canaveral, Florida, the BBC was filming Season 1 of “Connections” on-site.
+Science historian and host James Burke had just one opportunity to sync his script with the precise moment of Voyager’s launch.

-In 1978, when this scene was broadcast on TV, “Eat, Drink, and Be Merry,” people saw Burke explaining fascinating rocket technology just as Voyager 2 blasted off in the background.
-Lately, a clip of this scene has been going viral, with people hailing it as "The Greatest Shot In Television History."
-The once-in-a-lifetime moment in television history resurfaced after it was posted by BBC Archives in 2022 and later by @historyinmemes on X. Voyager 2 was the first of the twin space probes launched by NASA to explore the gas giants Jupiter and Saturn.
-Today both Voyager 2 and Voyager 1 have traveled billions of miles away from Earth, and keep sending valuable information about the planets of the solar system.
-Similarly, the epic vintage clip of Burke continues to make rounds on social media as a perfectly timed shot.
+In 1978, when the episode “Eat, Drink, and Be Merry” aired, viewers saw Burke explaining rocket technology as Voyager 2 launched dramatically in the background.
+Recently, a clip of this iconic scene went viral, with fans calling it "The Greatest Shot In Television History."
+This once-in-a-lifetime moment resurfaced after BBC Archives shared it in 2022, and it was later reposted by @historyinmemes on X. Voyager 2 was the first of NASA’s twin space probes launched to explore the gas giants Jupiter and Saturn.
+Today, both Voyager 1 and Voyager 2 have traveled billions of miles from Earth and continue to transmit invaluable data about the solar system’s planets.
+Likewise, the legendary vintage clip of Burke continues to circulate on social media, celebrated for its flawless timing.

 “You see all three men had understood that certain gases ignite,” Burke says in the clip while walking beside a fence line of the launch station.
 He says that a thermos flask allows the storage of large quantities of these gases, safely, in the frozen liquid form, until one wants to ignite them.
 Demonstrating it with a silver thermos flask, he says that to ignite them, one needs to take off the top of the flask for the gases to evaporate.